ufcg-lsd/forecast_error_cap_planning/README.md

 ### Prices

 The prices are stored in dictionary with the names of instance types as keys and objects of InstancePrices as values.
-This class has 9 attributes, containing the prices for the on-demand, reserve and savings plans.
-For the reserve and savings plans markets, contains the prices for each one of the 3 different purchasing options.
+This class has 5 attributes, containing the prices for the on-demand and reserve or savings plans.
+For the reserve or savings plans markets, contains the prices for each one of the 3 different purchasing options.

 ### Allocation